Classification Report

 BinaryClassificationReport

-Compute precision, recall, F-measure and support for binary classification tasks.
+Compute a classification report with precision, recall, F-measure and support for binary tasks.

 As input to forward and update the metric accepts the following input:

-• preds (Tensor): A tensor of predictions of shape (N, ...) where N is the batch size.
-If preds is a floating point tensor with values outside [0,1] range we consider the input to be logits and will auto apply sigmoid per element.
-Additionally, we convert to int tensor with thresholding using the value in threshold.
+• preds (Tensor): A tensor of predictions of shape (N, ...).
+If preds is a floating point tensor with values outside [0,1] range, we consider the input to be logits and will auto-apply sigmoid.
+Additionally, we convert to int tensor with thresholding.

 As output to forward and compute the metric returns either: